 Faith – making decisions based on non-quantifiable benefits.
-For example, knowing something is right, hunches, faith – but may not have all the data to back it up.
+For example, knowing something is right, hunches, faith – though you may not have all the data to back it up.

-Yet what has all this to do with management and leadership?
-If we think about who makes the investment decisions on a project there is a clear view it is the Sponsor.
+Yet what has all this to do with project management and leadership?
+If we think about who makes the investment decisions on a project, there is a clear view it is the sponsor.
 This may not be one person (as good practice states) and the final decision may go through additional levels of governance, yet it is safe to say a senior individual is required to sign off the business case.
-Moreover, we expect leadership from this decision maker on our project.
-And leadership includes making balanced Fear-Fact-Faith decisions – not just Fact based ones.
+Moreover, we expect leadership from this decision-maker on our project.
+And leadership includes making balanced Fear-Fact-Faith decisions – not just Fact-based ones.

 Think for a minute what a business case actually is.
 It is a punt.
 It is a punt on something we have no guarantee will turn out to be profitable or beneficial.
-At the start of a project the business case can be a lot of Faith and/or Fear, but maybe not much Fact (unless it is a compliance-led initiative – like GDPR – when the Facts are easily quantifiable in terms of financial penalties.
-In this case, a whole load of Fear is mixed in also).
-We can get some Fact around time, costs and ROI to try to get some certainty that the business case is robust and the project is worth doing/continuing – yet when was the last time one of your projects came in exactly on time and budget?
+At the start of a project, the business case can be a lot of faith and/or fear, but maybe not much Fact (unless it is a compliance-led initiative – like GDPR – when the facts are easily quantifiable in terms of financial penalties.
+In this case, a whole load of fear is mixed in also).
+We can get some facts around time, costs and ROI to try to get some certainty that the business case is robust and the project is worth doing or continuing – yet when was the last time one of your projects came in exactly on time and budget?
 Therefore, the business case is still a punt!

 To find out more about how QA can help build your capability and capacity in project management, drop me a line at QAL.OrganisationalConsultancy@qa.com.